vanessasena/MachineLearning/Notes/Books/1-How to create a mind.md

 LOAR (law of accelerating returns) - an evolutionary process inherently accelerates and its products grow exponentially in complexity and capability.

 Many thousands of scientists and engineers are working to understand the human brain.

+## Chapter 1
+### Thought experiments on the world

+* Darwin - principle of evolution
+* Albert Einstein

+Same approach will be used with respect to brain.